folio-org/ui-okapi-console/doc/running-a-complete-system.md

 module).

-To exercise the Users module from a Stripes UI, you need to run both pieces of software.
+To exercise the Users module from a Stripes UI, you need to run both sets of software.
 Developers may wish to install, build and run it all locally, but there are alternatives:

 * You can use the [FOLIO Ansible Playbook](https://github.com/folio-org/folio-ansible)